White Ermine Facts

 The antennae form yet another trait which sets this specimen apart from many other moths.
 That’s because, in its case, these attain much greater lengths relative to body size.
 The precise evolutionary reason for this, however, currently eludes researchers.

 The stunning White Ermine further catches the eye due to another reason.
 That’s the contrast between the color patterns of its wings, and that of its abdomen.
 This part of the marvelous arthropod typically displays as a moderately bright orange in color.

 White Ermine Distribution, Habitat, and Ecology

-In addition, the larvae feed on a wide variety of plants, most typically herbaceous ones.
-These naturally vary between regions.
-Due to the presence of toxins in its body, the species has few natural predators.
+The larvae of the White Ermine feed on a wide variety of plants, most typically herbaceous ones.
+The exact varieties of these naturally vary between regions.
+Due to the presence of toxins in its body, the species has few natural predators of its own.

 Though the species still appears rather numerous, many people fear for its future.
 Like many invertebrates, it remains especially vulnerable to climate change.
 Several other factors, such as habitat loss also threaten its continued existence as a species, though.